minecraftforum/documents/rules/rules.md

 Members must create their own thread to request support for the issue they're experiencing, they must not post requests for support in another members thread, this is called "Hijacking".
 Multiple requests for support in a single thread create confusion between the people requesting support and the people providing support.

 > When a member hijacks a thread an informal warning should be issued.
 If the post contains enough information for support to be provided the post should be moved to a new thread in the section using the <kbd>Move</kbd> option, if the post contains no information it should be deleted.

+### Server Recruitment

+The Server Recruitment section is for server staff recruitment only.
+You cannot recruit for teams, advertise/recruit for services, posting videos/lets plays, etc. Member responses must not be "pm me" or "add me".
+Interested applicants must post on threads recruiting staff members NOT posting a new thread of their application and expecting server owners to find them.

+> If moderators see someone advertising their server (Or "recruiting players"), they issue a warning for "Wrong Section Servers" and <kbd>Move</kbd> the thread to the PC Servers section or the appropriate servers section.
+For advertising/recruit services, they issue the "Advertising" warning.

 ## Show Your Creation